Baptism: Lutheranism

 In Lutheran Christianity, baptism is a sacrament that regenerates the soul.
 Upon one's baptism, one receives the Holy Spirit and becomes a part of the church.
+According to Martin Luther's Small Catechism, it is the word and command of God "in and with the water" that gives baptism its power, which "works forgiveness of sins, delivers from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare".
+In Lutheran theology, baptism is not viewed as a work that the baptizer performs in obedience to the law, but rather a work of God that is received by faith, which "clings to the water".

 Methodism

 The Methodist Articles of Religion, with regard to baptism, teach:

 While baptism imparts grace, Methodists teach that a personal acceptance of Jesus Christ (the first work of grace) is essential to one's salvation; during the second work of grace, entire sanctification, a believer is purified of original sin and made holy.
+As such, in the Methodist tradition, Baptism with the Holy Spirit has referred to the second work of grace, entire sanctification (Christian perfection).

 In the Methodist Churches, baptism is a sacrament of initiation into the visible Church.
 Wesleyan covenant theology further teaches that baptism is a sign and a seal of the covenant of grace:

 Methodists recognize three modes of baptism as being valid—"immersion, sprinkling, or pouring" in the name of the Holy Trinity.

 Moravianism

 The Moravian Church teaches that baptism is a sign and a seal, recognizing three modes of baptism as being valid: immersion, aspersion, and affusion.